OpenInterpreter/open-interpreter/docs/MACOS.md

 Tested on **MacOS Ventura 13.5** with **M2 Pro Chip**.

-I use conda as a virtual environment but you can choose whatever you want
+I use conda as a virtual environment but you can choose whatever you want.
+If you go with conda you will find the Apple M1 version of miniconda here: [Link](https://docs.conda.io/projects/miniconda/en/latest/)

 ```
 conda create -n openinterpreter python=3.11.4